Michael Wright (Australian businessman): Early life

-His late grandfather, Canon McClemans, founded Christ Church Grammar School.
-His late father, Peter Wright, co-founded Hancock Prospecting and Wright Prospecting with the late Lang Hancock, who was Gina Rinehart's father.
-His sister is Angela Bennett.
-He was born in Western Australia and attended Christ Church Grammar School.
+His grandfather, Canon McClemans, founded Christ Church Grammar School.
+His father, Peter Wright, co-founded Hancock Prospecting and Wright Prospecting with the late Lang Hancock.
+Wright's elder adopted sister is Angela Bennett; and his younger brother is Julian Wright.

+Wright was born in Western Australia and attended Christ Church Grammar School.

 Career

 He started his career in the family concern, at Wright Prospecting.
 In 1991, he bought the Voyager Estate winery in Margaret River, Western Australia, despite being a teetotaller.
 He sat on the Board of Governors at the University of Notre Dame Australia in Fremantle.